kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-stage-3.md

 ```

 The guilder cluster gets both the common and special workloads.
-Examine guilder's `SyncerConfig` object and workloads as follows.
+Examine guilder's `SyncerConfig` object and workloads as follows, using
+the name that you stored in Stage 1.

 ```shell
 kubectl ws root:espw